Cryptolens/license-server/README.md

 var license = LicenseKey.FromResponse("RSAPubKey", result);
 ```

+##### Usage-based licensing offline
+If the license server is set to work offline, it is still possible to collect information about usage (that is stored in data objects) and bill your clients for it.
+At the time of writing, only data objects associated with a license key can be used.

+To get started, please follow the same steps as described in the [floating license offline](#floating-licenses-offline) section.
+When creating the configuration file, please make sure that _offline mode_ is enabled.

+When this is done, all usage information will be stored in the "usage" folder.
+The structure of the logs is described here: [https://eprint.iacr.org/2021/937](https://eprint.iacr.org/2021/937)

+> **Note:** The license file in the `licensefiles` folder needs to have the data objects that will be incremented or decremented.
+Otherwise, the license server will throw an error.

 ### Loading settings from a config file
 To make it easier to deploy the license server on customer site, you can add all settings into `config.json` in the same folder as the server.
 The structure of the configuration file is shown below: